 For many, Easter in France evokes a certain sweetness of life, a springtime celebration that is both childlike and family-friendly.
 The great Easter Sunday family meal gathers the guests around a lamb.

-For both Catholic and Protestant believers, it is the most important feast in the Christian calendar.
+It is the most important feast in the Christian calendar for both Catholic and Protestant believers.

 What are the origins of Easter?